TeachingDataScience/ebola/README.md

 * A teaching tool to illustrate to data science students the value their contributions can make to critical global issues

-For more information, please visit the [wiki](https://github.com/TeachingDataScience/ebola/wiki).
+For more information, please visit the [Shared Data Folder](https://github.com/TeachingDataScience/ebola/tree/master/SharedData).